Pasta with Simple Cherry Tomato Sauce

-Years ago, I posted a similar recipe here, but the recipe relied on basil pesto, and the tomatoes cooked for only 30 seconds, so the dish was less saucy.
+Years ago, I posted a similar cherry tomato pasta recipe, but the recipe relied on basil pesto, and the tomatoes cooked for only 30 seconds, so the dish was less saucy.

 This version is simpler, and I like it better.
 I like it so much, in fact, I have a hard time NOT returning to the skillet for thirds and fourths.
 The recipe (theoretically) feeds four people, but when I made it most recently, Ben and I polished off 90% of it.
 We finished the remainder standing over the skillet, while taking turns cleaning the kitchen.

 Friends, as always, I hope you find this super summery pasta as irresistible and satisfying as I.